Compressed Hypothesis Testing: To Mix or Not to Mix?: Compressed Hypothesis Testing

-\begin{IEEEproof} In Algorithm \ref{alg:timevaryingalg2}, for two different hypotheses $H_v$ and $H_w$, we choose the probability likelihood ratio threshold of the Neyman-Pearson testing in such a way that the hypothesis testing error probability decreases with the largest error exponent, namely the Chernoff information between $p_{A,Y|H_v}$ and $p_{A,Y|H_w}$:

-Since the random time-varying sensing vectors are independent of random variable $X$ and the hypothesis $H_v$ or $H_w$, we obtain the following equations:
+\begin{IEEEproof} In Algorithm \ref{alg:timevaryingalg2}, for two different hypotheses $H_v$ and $H_w$, we choose the probability likelihood ratio threshold of the Neyman-Pearson testing in such a way that the hypothesis testing error probability decreases with the largest error exponent, which is the Chernoff information between $p_{\bA,Y|H_v}(\ba,y|H_v)$ and $p_{\bA,Y|H_w}(\ba,y|H_w)$.
+Since the random time-varying sensing vectors are independent of random variable $X$ and the hypothesis $H_v$ or $H_w$, we have